serverless/blog/posts/2017-11-14-abcs-of-iam-permissions.md

 We see the three permission elements noted above.
 The Effect is "Allow", which grants the listed actions on the listed resources.

 The Action block contains a list of needed DynamoDB actions, such as GetItem, PutItem, and Query.
 Notice that it does not include CreateTable and DeleteTable—that is more of an administrative role that your application wouldn't need.

+Finally, the Resource block has our table's ARN.
+This limits the scope of the permissions to our table only, so our application wouldn't have the ability to query other tables in our AWS account.

 **IAM permissions** can be attached to **users** or **roles** (or other things that we won't cover here).
 This means you can create an AWS user and give it the permission to create DynamoDB tables, view CloudWatch logs, or any of the many other things you can do with AWS.